 - Iyada 【イヤだ】 – A phrase meaning “I don’t want to do it” or “I don’t want to see”(disgust or fear).
 Usually, the “I” in the beginning is omitted or shortened so much it’s hard to hear.

 - Iya 【いや】 – An exclamation of disgust.

 - Ja 【じゃ】 – A contraction of the more formal “De wa” that in effect means “Well…”, “So…”, “Well then…” and so on.
 Can also mean “bye!” depending on the context.
 Also can be used to hint that you’re ready to end the conversation or that you have to go.

 - Jaa ne 【じゃあね】 – An informal way of saying “see you later” Don’t use it to teachers, bosses, and the like!
 Sometimes the “Ne” is changed to “Na” or even “Nya”(?!?) depending on the person.
 Foreigners will probably want to stick with “Ne” to avoid sounding stupid accidentally.

 - Jiji 【ジジ】 – An insulting way to refer to an old man.
 Used more often in anime and television shows than real life.

-- Jouzu desune 【上手ですね】 – This literally means “You’re very good, aren’t you?”.
-The only reason it is mentioned is because even if you are actually not very good Japanese will often say this just to be nice.
+- Jouzu desune 【上手ですね】 – This means “You’re very good, aren’t you?”.
+The only reason it is mentioned is that even if you are not very good, Japanese will often say this to be nice.
 Don’t get cocky.